Arnaud293/Groupomania/README.md

 # 2 : Replace .env.dist(s) by the correct .env file

+You can find the .env files in the code folder.

 # 3 : Run npm install on /backend

 # 4 : Run npm install on /frontend/client